-Fire devastates Notre-Dame, beloved architectural gem at heart of Paris
+Blaze devastates Notre-Dame; Paris firefighters fear for one bell tower

 “Basically the whole rooftop is gone.
 I see no hope for the building,” said witness Jacek Poltorak, watching the fire from a fifth-floor balcony two blocks from the southern facade of the cathedral, one of France’s most visited sites.

-Firefighters tried to contain the blaze with water hoses and cleared the area around Notre-Dame, which sits on an island in the River Seine and marks the very centre of Paris.
+Firefighters tried to contain the blaze with water hoses and cleared the area around Notre-Dame, which sits on an island in the River Seine and marks the very center of Paris.
 Witnesses said the whole island, the Ile de la Cite, was being evacuated.

 Nobody was injured, junior interior minister Laurent Nunez said at the scene, adding: “It’s too early to determine the causes of the fire.”

 The Paris prosecutor’s office said it had launched an inquiry into the fire.
-France 2 television reported that police were treating it as an accident.
+Several police sources said that they were working on the assumption for now that the fire was accidental.

 “Everything is collapsing,” a police officer near the scene said as the cathedral continued to burn.